11 Tips for Photographing Your Child in Youth Sports

 If you’re still struggling to snap photos at just the right moment, consider filming the action in 30-second increments.
 You can then go back later and export a frame from the video as a photograph.
 You might also shoot in slow-motion or make time-lapse videos to show your child after the game.
 Be sure to turn on video stabilization before you begin to reduce “shaky cam”.

-Don’t Zoom in Too Far
+5. Don’t Zoom in Too Far When Doing Sports Photography

 Sometimes it’s safer to stay zoomed out.
 This way, you don’t miss anything important in the shot.
 Plus, zooming in too far can decrease the quality of the image, resulting in a graininess.
 You can always crop the photo later to enlarge and center the subject the way you want.